Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Antibacterial and Antifungal Effects

-Face oils showcase potent antibacterial and antifungal properties, which can be advantageous for individuals with acne-prone skin.
+Several face oils showcase potent antibacterial and antifungal properties, which can be advantageous for individuals with acne-prone skin.
 For instance, neem oil is renowned for its extensive antimicrobial properties.
-It is rich in compounds like Nimbin and azadirachtin, which have been shown to effectively combat a variety of bacteria and fungi, including Propionibacterium acnes, the bacteria primarily responsible for acne.
+It is rich in compounds like nimbin and azadirachtin, which have been shown to effectively combat a variety of bacteria and fungi, including Propionibacterium acnes, the bacteria primarily responsible for acne.

 Likewise, thyme oil, particularly thymol, one of its main active constituents, has been studied extensively for its antibacterial properties.
 Thymol disrupts the integrity of bacterial cell membranes, inhibiting their growth and eventually leading to their destruction.